Choosing between a PTC and a Fuse

 Overcurrent circuit protection can be accomplished with the use of either a traditional fuse or the more recently developed resettable PTC.
 Both devices function by reacting to the heat generated by the excessive current flow in the circuit.
 The fuse melts open, interrupting the current flow, and the PTC changes from a low resistance to a high resistance to limit current flow.
 Understanding the differences in performance between the two types of devices will make the best circuit protection choice easier.

 The most obvious difference is that the PTC is resettable.
 The general procedure for resetting after an overload has occurred is to remove power and allow the device to cool down.
 There are several other operating characteristics that differentiate the two types of products.
 The terminology used for PTCs is often similar but not the same as for fuses.
-Two parameters that fall into this category are leakage current and interrupting rating.
+Two parameters that fall in o this category are leakage current and interrupting rating.

 Leakage current: the PTC is said to have “tripped” when it has transitioned from the low resistance state to the high resistance state due to the overload.
 Protection is accomplished by limiting the current flow to some leakage level.
 Leakage current can range from around a hundred milliamps at rated voltage up to several hundred milliamps at lower voltages.
 The fuse on the other hand completely interrupts the current flow and this open circuit results in “0” leakage current when subjected to the overload.